goinnn/django-multiselectfield/README.rst

 For this field to work, you need to include `jQuery <https://jquery.com/download/>`_ (already included in the Django admin) and `jQuery UI <https://jqueryui.com/download/>`_.

-You can include them by updating the ModelAdmin’s form or directly in change_form.html (less efficient but faster), as shown in the `example project <https://github.com/goinnn/django-multiselectfield/blob/b7d113a4a1ad6b35698126729264942e30e30039/example/templates/admin/change_form.html#L11>`_.
+You can include them by updating the ModelAdmin’s form or directly in change_form.html (less efficient but faster), as shown in the `example project: change_form.html line 11 <https://github.com/goinnn/django-multiselectfield/blob/b7d113a4a1ad6b35698126729264942e30e30039/example/templates/admin/change_form.html#L11>`_.

 1.5 Other recommendations
 -------------------------